Final report for FNC24-1437

 I am a nurseryman running Dispersion Farms which provides locally adapted, superior selections of a staple crops with a focus on hybrid hickory crosses between Bitternut hickory and Shagbark hickory.
 I have a 1/8th acre nursery where I grow seedlings and clones for sale, I manage more extensive plantings for the breeding of my focus crops, and I also subsistance farm.

-The first objective is to select 10 hybrid hickory varieties to be recommended to growers in zone 4/5 upper midwest that will provide maximum profitability and flexibility to the grower and release them for sale.
+The first objective was to select 10 hybrid hickory varieties to be recommended to growers in zone 4/5 upper midwest that will provide maximum profitability and flexibility to the grower and release them for sale.
 I will select hickory trees that are, ideally, easy to propagate, fast growing, disease resistant, heavy bearing, easy to harvest and husk, and bears multipurpose nuts.
 A multipurpose nut that grows in zone 4/5 upper midwest can only be found in some hybrids.
 A multipurpose nut is one that can be used for multiple of the following purposes: home-scale cracking, machine cracking, oil pressing, and milking.
 The characteristics that allow for a combination of these four purposes are:

 - the kernel weight should be as large as possible

-- the nut should have a thin enough shell that it can be pressed in-shell for oil reliably
+- the nut should have a thin enough shell that it can be pressed in-shell for oil reliably (~48% kernel)

 - the nut should crack out exceedingly well in a home scale hand cracker